Isaac-DeFrain/KFramework/Tutorials/Tutorial5-DefiningTypeSystems/2Substitution-BasedHigherOrderTypeSystems.md

 ### Typing Rules

 Let us start with the typing rule for lambda abstraction: `lambda X : T .
-E` types to the function type `T -> T'`, where `T'` is the type obtained by further typing `E[T/X]`.
-This can be elegantly achieved by reducing the lambda abstraction to `T -> E[T/X]`, provided that we extend the function type construct to take expressions, not only types, as arguments, and to be strict.
+E` types to the function type `T -> T'`, where `T'` is the type obtained by further typing `E[T / X]`.
+This can be elegantly achieved by reducing the lambda abstraction to `T -> E[T / X]`, provided that we extend the function type construct to take expressions, not only types, as arguments, and to be strict.
 This can be easily achieved by declaring it as a strict expression construct (strictness in the second argument would suffice in this example, but it is more uniform to define it as strict overall).
 ```
   syntax Type ::= Type "->" Type  [strict]
 ```